 As noted above, it is common for OVR participants, including students with disabilities, to remain in the program for extended periods while finishing post-secondary education or training to achieve a competitive integrated employment outcome, otherwise known as a successful 26 Closure.
-For this reporting period, item (vi) is not applicable because most high school students still have active cases; the measure only includes employment outcomes and doesn't consider students who have entered post-secondary education; and there is at least a 3-month lag between employment and successful closure.
+For this reporting period, item (vi) is not applicable because most high school students still have active cases; the measure only includes employment outcomes and doesn't consider students who have entered post-secondary education.
+Additionally, there is at least a 3-month lag between employment and successful closure.

-Based on PETS eligibility data, OVR is pleased to report there were a total of 221 participants who were coded "Student with a Disability" at some point and achieved competitive integrated employment for 26 Closure in SFY 2017-18 Q1.
+Based on PETS eligibility data, OVR can report there were a total of 305 participants who were coded "Student with a Disability" at some point and achieved competitive integrated employment for 26 Closure in SFY 2017-18 Q4.

-Table 7: People with Disabilities Who Entered Competitive Integrated Employment and Had Been Students While OVR Customers
+Table 8: People with Disabilities Who Entered Competitive IntegratedEmployment and Had Been Students While OVR Customers

-SFY 17-18 SFY 17-18 SFY 17-18 SFY 17-18
+SFY 17-18 Q1 SFY 17-18 Q2 SFY 17-18 SFY 17-18 Q3 Q4 Total 221 255 353 305 1,134

-Q1 Q2 Q3 Q4

-221 N/A N/A N/A